cybera/synthi/manual/src/sections/Search.md

 ### Fields

-The following fields are included in the searchable index:
+The following fields are included in the DatasetMetadata searchable index:

-DatasetMetadata:

 - title
 - contributor